How to transfer money through your mobile phone

 Payments and requests are sent directly to others using their username or email — or by phone, if your recipients don’t have a Venmo account.
 After you confirm a payment, they get instructions on how to create an account or complete the transaction.

-More widespread is mobile banking, which helps you manage your accounts using only your cell phone and an Internet connection.
 The majority of today’s banks and credit unions offer mobile banking apps linked to your bank account.

 Depending on your bank, you sign in to the app to manage your account and: